lbragstad/resume/README.md

   Lead (PTL) for OpenStack's keystone project, coordinating technical and non-technical details for the Pike, Queens, Rocky, and Stein releases (February 2017 - March 2019)
-* Moderated retrospective throughout each development cycle to find deficiencies in process and capitalize on positive patterns
+* Moderated retrospectives throughout each development cycle to find deficiencies in process and capitalize on positive patterns
 * Planned and scheduled identity-related content for events including Project Team Gatherings, Forums, and Summits